foureyes/csci-ua.0480-spring2021-034/slides/intro/intro.markdown

 This &#128071;

 * You're going to be writing __a lot of JavaScript__ (be prepared for weekly assignments)
 * __I'm available for help__!
-The best way to get in touch with me is piazza or in-person (ask the question in class - someone else probably has the same question or office hours / appointment)
+The best way to get in touch with me is {{site.vars.forum_name}} or in-person (ask the question in class - someone else probably has the same question or office hours / appointment)
 * __the 2nd exam is on the last day of class, NOT DURING FINALS WEEK__
 * If you're a __graduating senior__, make sure you do the work; I can't just hand out C's (also, are you _really_ just trying to get a C?)!
 * __Write your own code for assignments!__